 Research falls into a number of categories.

-Research carried out for NWI members often titled “core” projects.
+Pre-competitive research falls in the TRL 1-4 category and is carried out with the intent to develop knowledge and know-how for member companies often titled “core” projects.
 These research activities engage our network of faculty and are means by which we train the future leaders for our industry.
-Our graduates will be equipped with the knowledge and know-how required to succeed in the corporate environment.
+Our graduates will be equipped with the knowledge and know-how required to succeed in the corporate environment, while the results will enable the member companies to innovate by finding solutions to some of our grand challenges.

-These projects are only shared with current members of the NWI Consortium and elements of these projects become public when the student graduates.
+These projects are only shared with current members of the NWI Consortium and elements of these projects become public only after the student graduates.

 Research topics are suggested by member companies – today, NWI has 5 pillars (defined by our Scientific Advisory Board).
 These are: